Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

 ## Training Model

-Training the model requires using our previously configured EdgeLab working environment, if you follow our [Installation](../../introduction/installation.md) guide using Conda to install EdgeLab in a virtual environment named `edgelab`, please first make sure that you are currently in the virtual environment.
+Training the model requires using our previously configured [SSCMA](https://github.com/Seeed-Studio/SSCMA) working environment, if you follow our [Installation](../../introduction/installation.md) guide using Conda to install [SSCMA](https://github.com/Seeed-Studio/SSCMA) in a virtual environment named `sscma`, please first make sure that you are currently in the virtual environment.

-Then, in the EdgeLab project root directory, we execute the following command to train a FOMO mask detection model.
+Then, in the [SSCMA](https://github.com/Seeed-Studio/SSCMA) project root directory, we execute the following command to train a FOMO mask detection model.

 ```sh
 python3 tools/train.py \